How to practice music and memorize music

 An occasional missed day won't hurt, but a string of misses leaves recent accomplishments prone to dissipate, and that tacks on needless rebuilding and review.

 Many people under estimate the value of daily commitment so they skip days without too much concern.
 They usually do so with the good intention of doubling-up the following day.
 But one skipped practice session often leads to another.
 If a student skips a few days, this can lead to pledges of catching up with one or more marathon sessions on the weekend.
 But most 'make up' promises are destined to be broken, especially when a backlog of

 Unfortunately, these make-up sessions seldom materialize.
 And when they do, often they're counterproductive.
 Practice should contain some hard work and diligent repetition, but it should should also be fun.

 Long marathon sessions usually cause mental and physical fatigue which can initiate a downward spiral, leaving you tired, frustrated and probably with little to show for your efforts.
 Often there's little fun and little accomplishment.
-A regular reliance on marathon sessions may easily take the fun out of music, and lead to a bad attitude toward practice, practice which might well be enjoyed when spread out appropriately.
+A regular reliance on marathon sessions may easily take the joy out of music, and lead to a bad attitude toward practice—practice which might well be enjoyed when spread out appropriately.

 There are many other benefits to daily practice.

-If you have trouble practicing every day, try alternating days of light and heavy practice.
+If you have trouble practicing a regular amount every day, try alternating days of light and heavy practice.
 That's what tri-athletes do.